 The pandemic has changed much of our lives.
 I saw the excitement in the eyes of the joiners of the trip of having some sort of break from the confines of the quarantine restrictions.
 But what struck me the most was the excitement of locals whose livelihood were affected because of this health crisis.
 Again, let us travel locally first and help rebuild lives.
 Let’s help revitalize local tourism safely by traveling responsibly.
 And when you get your chance, get vaccinated.
 This is the only way that we can keep the people around us safe and the solution out of this pandemic.

-Catch my Catanauan video blog this weekend on my Youtube channel - #ByahengOffTheGrid.
+Check out my Catanauan video blog on my Youtube channel - #ByahengOffTheGrid.

 Marc del Rosario